How Much Does Scalp Micropigmentation Cost?

 2. The internet is full of false promises and scams when it comes to hair restoration.

 It seemed almost too good to be true.
 It created the look of a freshly shaved full head of hair, at a fraction of the cost of the alternatives.
-Better yet, it was a once-off treatment, with minimal upkeep, no chemicals and the results looked fantastic.
-I immediately booked in for a consultation and met Kate the following day.
+Better yet, it was a once-off treatment, with minimal upkeep, no chemicals, and the results looked fantastic.
+I immediately booked a consultation and met Kate the following day.

 I had three goals for my initial consultation: